lucarampi/react-page-tracker/readme.md

   pageEvent?: PageEvent; // 'back' | 'forward' | 'push' | undefined.  undefined for first visit.
   /** history browsing record */
   pageHistory: string[]; // ['/', '/products', '/pdocuts/1', '/products/2', '/about', ...]
+  /** total page history length.
+When user press `back` button, the `pageHistory`'s end link will become the current link.
+You may need this total length to handle `history.go(N)` to forward N page. */
+  pageHistoryLength: number;
 }
 ```
 Simply to get the values you need in any component.